heptarch/heptarch.github.io/drafts/demon.md

 *1876.* The hands of the Great Hall's chronometer, in its proud armature of polished brass, seem immobile.
-The stationmaster dozing---trains delayed by fog---the motley of passengers adrowse or reading, their newspapers wilting with damp---naptha flares at midday---and even the bronze likeness of George
+The stationmaster dozing---trains delayed by fog---the motley of passengers adrowse or reading, their newspapers wilted with damp---naptha flares at midday---and even the bronze likeness of George
  Stephenson, that commanding and self-willed Patrician of the Rail, sound asleep.
  A harrowing, low-pitched screech is muffled by the vapour.